Sheep Hills, Adnate

 GrainCorp’s Sheep Hills silos were built in 1938.
-Adnate’s depiction of Wergaia Elder, Uncle Ron Marks and Wotjobaluk Elder, Aunty Regina Hood alongside two young children, Savannah Marks and Curtly McDonald acknowledges the area’s Indigenous history and seeks to celebrate the richness of its culture.
+Adnate’s depiction of Wergaia Elder, Uncle Ron Marks, and Wotjobaluk Elder, Aunty Regina Hood, alongside two young children, Savannah Marks and Curtly McDonald celebrates the richness of the area’s Indigenous culture.

 The night sky represents elements of local dreaming and the overall image signifies the important exchange of wisdom, knowledge and customs from Elders to the next generation.

 Adnate spent four weeks with the community in late 2016 to conceive and complete the mural.
 He says that he sought to shine a spotlight on the area’s young Indigenous people and highlight the strong ancestral connection that they share with their Elders.

 Adnate had his start in graffiti and street art in Melbourne in the mid-2000s.
 Heavily influenced by the chiaroscuro (light and shade) style of Renaissance painters such as Caravaggio, his work embraces a realistic and sensitive approach to portraiture.